 Providencia species are rarely isolated in uncomplicated urinary tract infections.
 Correction of underlying abnormalities associated with complicated urinary tract infections reduces the risk of Providencia infection.
 Examples include correction of obstruction (tumors, stones, ureteric strictures) and treatment of functional disorder (neurogenic bladder, vesicoureteral reflux).

 Travelers to developing countries should be counseled to avoid raw or undercooked foods and to drink bottled water.
 Pre-travel referral to a travel medicine specialist may reduce the risk of travel-related illness.

 Providencia species are often resistant to multiple antibiotics.
 Early identification of such infections and prompt institution of infection-control procedures are important for decreasing the likelihood of spread of the organism among patients.

-Joshua S Hawley, MD, Staff, Department of Infectious Disease; Associate Program Director, Resident of Internal Medicine, Department of Medicine, Tripler Army Medical Center
+Joshua S Hawley-Molloy, MD, Staff Physician, Infectious Disease Service, Associate Program Director, Internal Medicine Residency, Department of Medicine, Tripler Army Medical Center

 Disclosure: Nothing to disclose.